rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 {{% chapter_header "Apollo Client Error Handling in React" "react-apollo-client-error-handling" %}}

-Before diving into using GraphQL mutations in React with Apollo Client, this section should give you clarity about the error handling when using Apollo in React.
-The error handling can happen on two levels: application level and query/mutation level.
-Let's see how both can be implemented with the following two cases.
+Before diving into GraphQL mutations in React with Apollo Client, this section should clarify error handling with Apollo in React.
+The error handling happens on two levels: the application level and the query/mutation level.
+Both can be implemented with the two cases that follow.
 On a query level, in your Profile component, you have access to the query `data` and `loading` properties.
-Apart from these you can also access the `error` object that can be used to show a conditional error message.
+Apart from these, you can also access the `error` object, which can be used to show a conditional error message.

 {{< highlight javascript "hl_lines=5 11 12 13 14" >}}
 ...